Editable-DeepSC: Reliable Cross-Modal Semantic Communications for Facial Editing: System Model

 \subsection{Semantic Receiver}

 The transmitted signals are usually corrupted by the channel noise.
 Consequently, only the disrupted forms of the edited semantic information can be detected at the receiver side, i.e.,

-where $Y$ represents the received edited semantic information, $h$ denotes the channel coefficients, and $N$ denotes the Gaussian noise, whose elements are independent of each other and have the same mean and variance.
+where $Y \in \mathbb{C}^{1 \times k}$ represents the received signal, $h \in \mathbb{C}$ denotes the channel coefficients, and $N\in \mathbb{C}^{1 \times k}$ denotes the Gaussian noise, whose elements (including the real and imaginary parts) are independent of each other and have the same mean and variance.
+Under simplified channel models such as the Additive White Gaussian Noise (AWGN) channel, $h$ is typically a scalar constant (e.g., $h=1$, representing no fading).
+In more general flat-fading channel models, $h$ is a complex random variable following a certain distribution (e.g., Rayleigh, Rician) that characterizes the attenuation and phase shift introduced by the wireless channel.
+For simplicity, we consider $h=1$ following the previous methods \cite{yilmaz2023distributed, wang2022distributed}.

-Finally, $Y$ is mapped back to the high-dimensional vision domain to get the edited image required by the transmitter:
+Finally, $Y$ is mapped back to the high-dimensional vision domain to get the edited image $\hat{S}_{I^{\prime}} \in \mathbb{R}^{1 \times C \times W \times H}$ required by the transmitter:

 where $\mathcal{JSCD}(\cdot;\theta)$ indicates the Joint Semantic-Channel Decoder with the parameters $\theta$.
-Note that $\mathcal{JSCD}(\cdot;\theta)$ will apply semantic decoding as well as channel decoding to $Y$ at the same time, which will reduce the semantic errors caused by the channel noise.
+It first acts as a channel decoder, where its internal components (e.g., lightweight adapters) work to correct the errors introduced by the noisy channel, effectively denoising the received signal $Y$.
+Subsequently, it functions as a semantic decoder and maps the partially corrected latent representations back to the high-dimensional image space, reconstructing the final edited image $\hat{S}_{I'}$.
+This integrated process ensures that semantic recovery and channel error correction are jointly optimized, rather than being treated separately, which will reduce the semantic errors caused by the channel noise.
 Moreover, since only the edited images are ultimately required and there is no need to reconstruct the instructive sentences, the Text Semantic Decoder is unnecessary in our model and thus not considered.